 Why is my Tombow Fude streaky?

 The slightly streaky look is typical for the Tombow Fude.
 I like the slightly distressed look and character it gives.
 It’s not as “juicy” of a marker as some others but the easiest to learn with.

-Paper type and how fast you go and the pressure you use will affect the look though.
+Paper type, how fast you go, and the pressure you use will affect the look.
 If your sketch pad has pages that are on the rougher side, the streaky look will be more prominent because the paper is more porous.

 A super-smooth paper is best for your markers.